-During the year the Company received an 'A+' rating for Claim Paying and an 'A' for its Company rating by Egan Jones Rating Company (Egan-Jones or EJR).
-An 'A+' rating from Egan-Jones carries an SVO Designation '1' from the NAIC, and is equivalent to comparable ratings (i.e., 'A+' and 'A1') issued by Moody's, S&P, and A.M.
-Best.
+The Company's 'A+' (Claims Paying Security) / 'A' (Company Security) ratings from Egan-Jones Ratings Company ("Egan-Jones" or "EJR") has been affirmed.
+An 'A+' rating from Egan-Jones carries an SVO Designation '1' from the NAIC.

-Egan-Jones Ratings Company is a US Nationally Recognized Statistical Rating Organization (NRSRO) by the SEC, and is recognized by the National Association of Insurance Commissioners (NAIC) as a Credit Rating Provider.
-Egan-Jones is also certified as an External Credit Assessment Institution (ECAI) by the European Securities and Markets Authority (ESMA), allowing regulators and regulated entities across the European economic area to recognize its ratings.
+DBRS and Egan-Jones are each registered by the US Securities and Exchange Commission ("SEC") as a Nationally Recognized Statistical Rating Organization ("NRSRO").
+Each rating agency is recognized by the National Association of Insurance Commissioners ("NAIC") as a Credit Rating Provider ("CRP").
+Each rating agency is also certified as an External Credit

-II.
+Assessment Institution ("ECAI") by the European Securities and Markets Authority ("ESMA"), allowing regulators and regulated entities across the European economic area to recognize its ratings.

 GOVERNANCE STRUCTURE